House to house collection permit

-To carry out house-to-house collections for charitable purposes in the Maldon district, you must apply for a permit.
+To carry out house-to-house collections for charity in the Maldon district, you must apply for a permit.
 There is no fee to apply for a permit.

 Collections are governed by the House to House Collections Act 1939